craftcms/commerce-taxjar/README.md

 To see all the data from the TaxJar API response, take a look in the `sourceSnapshot` variable within the adjustment created.

+## Features

+    * [x] Pull live rates for a cart from TaxJar.
+    * [x] Replace the built in tax engine in Craft Commerce
+    * [] Sync completed orders with TaxJar for reporting purposes
+    * [ ] Sync customers TaxJar for reporting and tax exemption purposes